 The bytes // they want you

-@pnevyk’s words about programming
+@pnevyk’s words on programming

 Proptest strategies the hard way